ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

   dd_input
     *dd_input* is used to specify an in-stream data set.

+    *dd_input* supports single or multiple lines of input.

     Input will be saved to a temporary data set with a record length of 80.

     | **required**: False